 In several of the five Zapatista zones there are now fully equipped modern hospitals with operating rooms, hospital beds, blood analysis, vaccination programs, eye glass manufacturing, and dental services.
 A few of these advanced health centers are equipped with ambulances to respond to medical emergencies.
 Local, regional and zonal healthcare centers have pharmacies offering both traditional herbal medicines and commercial patent medicines, often free of charge or at minimum price.

-Schools for Chiapas also maintains a fund, known as the Ramona Fund, to provide financial support for emergency medical response which directly saves lives.
-Click here to give a Gift of Change in support of The Ramona Fund.
+One of several ways Schools for Chiapas supports the Zapatista healthcare is through support and facilitation of educational workshops on medicinal plants.
+Schools for Chiapas also maintains a fund, known as the Ramona Fund, to provide financial support for emergency medical response, which directly saves lives.